marcomole00/sweng2-rp-mole/report.md

 The Kubernetes control plane consists of several components, including the API server, etcd, the scheduler, and the controller manager.
 The API server provides a RESTful API that users can use to interact with the Kubernetes cluster.
 Etcd is a distributed key-value store that stores the configuration data for the cluster, such as the desired state of the system.
 The scheduler is responsible for assigning pods to nodes in the cluster based on various criteria, such as resource availability and affinity.
 Finally, the controller manager is responsible for ensuring that the current state of the cluster matches the desired state.

 Kubernetes also provides several key features that make it easy to manage containerized applications, such as service discovery, load balancing, and auto-scaling.
 Service discovery allows applications to easily find and communicate with other services in the same cluster.
 Load balancing ensures that traffic is distributed evenly across all instances of a service, while auto-scaling makes it easy to automatically scale the number of instances up or down based on demand.

-In summary, Kubernetes is a powerful tool for managing containerized applications.
-At its core, Kubernetes is built around the concept of a cluster, which is a group of machines that work together to run containerized applications.
-The Kubernetes control plane consists of several components that work together to provide a robust and scalable platform for deploying and managing containerized applications.
-Kubernetes also provides several key features that make it easy to manage containerized applications, such as service discovery, load balancing, and auto-scaling.

 ## What are the main components